torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no, [well...](https://github.com/torbsd/openbsd-ports)
 : pkgsrc: no
 : DPorts: no
-: notes: A lot of effort is going into __TDP's__ Tor Browser builds for OpenBSD, and we are in conversations about looking at ports for other BSDs.
+: notes: A lot of effort is going into __TDP's__ Tor Browser builds for OpenBSD, and we are in conversations about porting to other BSDs.

 {{footer.md}}